 I’d love to hear from you—what’s one boundary you need to reset this season?
 Let’s chat in the comments! 💛

-We all know that in marriage, it’s not always the big things that cause trouble—it’s the little things that build up over time
+We all know that in marriage, it’s not always the big things that cause trouble—it’s the little things that build up over time.

 Just like dust accumulates in the corners of our homes when left unchecked, small annoyances, unresolved hurts, resentment, unexpressed (or unrealistic!) expectations, and neglected moments of connection can clutter our marriage.